 - File Name: The name with which that file was saved.

-- Regular Expression (only available for the extracted text metadata field)
+- Regular Expression (only available for the extracted text metadata field) - allows for wildcard searching

-Each of these search strings are conditions.
 Conditions are automatically linked with AND.
 You can add multiple conditions such as:

 [Extracted Text] [Contains] Negotiation Agreement